Best team composition for Pokemon FireRed and LeafGreen

 Since Pokemon FireRed and LeafGreen are from an older era of the franchise, they can be quite difficult for newer players who are used to things we tend to take for granted now, like the physical-special split that reworked almost every move in the franchise.

-This article takes a look at a great team composition that players may want to consider to make their journey through Pokemon FireRed and LeafGreen a bit easier.
+This article explores the best team composition that players may want to use to make their journey through Pokemon FireRed and LeafGreen a bit easier.

 Note: This article is subjective and solely reflects the opinions of the writer